01 Invention Overview

 Aftermarket Retrofit

-A consumer-installable version with simplified mounting (adhesive-backed housing, clip-on anchors) for vehicle owners who want to add the system to existing vehicles.
+A consumer-installable version with adhesive-backed A-pillar housing and a peel-and-stick driver-side catch insert for vehicle owners who want to add the system to existing vehicles.
 Sold through auto parts retailers and e-commerce.
-While not the primary business model, this channel builds brand awareness and consumer pull for OEM adoption.
+This channel builds brand awareness and consumer pull for OEM adoption.

 Electric Vehicle Integration

 EVs are especially suited for DashArmor.
 Large glass roofs and panoramic windshields increase solar exposure.
 Reducing cabin heat lowers the load on climate control, directly extending battery range.
-EV manufacturers are the ideal early adopters given their focus on premium interiors and technology integration.
+EV manufacturers are ideal early adopters given their focus on premium interiors, minimalist trim design, and technology integration.

 Specialty & Luxury Vehicles

 High-end vehicles with premium leather dashboards, wood trim, and Alcantara surfaces benefit most from sun protection.
-Luxury OEMs (Mercedes, BMW, Lexus, Genesis) and specialty truck brands (King Ranch, Denali) are natural partners where dashboard replacement costs can exceed $5,000.
+Luxury OEMs (Mercedes, BMW, Lexus, Genesis) and specialty truck brands are natural partners where dashboard replacement costs can exceed $5,000.

 08 Summary of Novel Claims